-A reliable cooling system is clearly business-critical to Warburtons.
-So when the cost of maintaining and repairing the three ageing York chillers serving the bakery began to escalate Warburtons took the decision to retrofit their chiller system and called on Beswick Refrigeration Services (BRS) to design and install the new system.
+A reliable cooling system is clearly business-critical to Warburtons, so when the cost of maintaining and repairing the three ageing chillers serving the bakery began to escalate, Warburtons took the decision to retrofit their chiller system and called on Beswick Refrigeration Services (BRS) to design and install the new chiller system.

 In designing the retrofit, BRS had to meet Warburtons’ key objectives for the system to be:

 The previous system comprised two separate glycol circuits; Bread Plant 2 served with a water chiller with a capacity of 740kw nominal refrigeration duty and Bread Plant 1 served with two water chillers with a combined capacity of 1014kW of refrigeration duty.
 Improving reliability and efficiency was key when updating and renewing Warburton’s business-critical climate control system for the coolers.

-Using their experience of continually developing innovative and ever-more efficient designs of chilled water systems BRS offered a turnkey project, from redesign to implementation.
+Using our experience of continually developing innovative and ever-more efficient designs of chilled water systems, we offered a turnkey project, from redesign to implementation.
 This helped to ensure that the new chillers would not only meet legislative requirements but would also meet Warburtons’ requirements for energy efficiency and cost-effectiveness.

 After considering products from a number of different Chiller manufacturers, BRS and Warburtons chose Daikin as their preferred option.
 Daikin chillers, which run on R-134a refrigerant, offer high levels of energy efficiency and a three-year warranty.